SnapMonk

 A practical stack for an indie dev on a $0 budget:

-• SnapMonk ASO for keyword research and current-rank checking.
+• SnapMonk ASO for keyword research and current-rank checking (first report free).

 • App Store Connect / Play Console for impressions and search-term data.